Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Pattern Alternating Missing Data Estimation and $ _1$-Regularization

-It is clear that in a high-dimensional framework with $p\gg n$ some regularization is necessary.
-In the M-Step of the MissPA we solve a multivariate regression problem.
+The M-Step of Algorithm~1 is basically a multivariate regression of the missing ($X_{m_k}$) against the observed variables ($X_{o_k}$).
+In a high-dimensional framework with $p\gg n$ the number of observed variables $|o_k|$ will be large and therefore some regularization is necessary.
 The main idea is, in order to regularize, to replace the regressions with a Lasso \citep{tibshirani96regression}.
 We give now the details.

-\paragraph{Estimation of $B_{m_k|o_k}$:} The estimation of the multivariate regression coefficients in the M-Step of the MissPA can be expressed as $|m_k|$ separate minimization problems of the form
+\paragraph{Estimation of $B_{m_k|o_k}$:} The estimation of the multivariate regression coefficients in the M-Step2 can be expressed as $|m_k|$ separate minimization problems of the form

 where $j\in m_k$.
 Here, $\hat{B}_{j|o_k}$ denotes the $j$th row vector of the $(|m_k|\times|o_k|)$-matrix $\hat{B}_{m_k|o_k}$ and represents the regression of variable $j$ against the variables from $o_k$.